How to Start Your Own LLC in Iowa - Complete Guide

 8. Determine Your Tax Status

-Iowa does not impose a franchise tax on LLCs, which can make it an attractive state for small business owners.
+Iowa has not levied a franchise tax on LLCs, which may make it a favorable state to do business with a small business.

 Iowa LLC FAQs